 "Waitress" had its sold-out world-premiere production at the American Repertory Theater in Cambridge, MA.
 Based on the motion picture written by Adrienne Shelly, the new musical has music and lyrics by Tony and Grammy nominee Sara Bareilles.

-Casting Note: Grammy-winning singer-songwriter Jason Mraz makes his Broadway debut in the role of Dr. Pomatter beginning 11/3 for a 10 week engagement.
+Casting Note: Grammy-winning singer-songwriter Jason Mraz makes his Broadway debut in the role of Dr. Pomatter for a limited engagement through 2/11.

-Tony Winner Jessie Mueller played her final performance in the role of Jenna on 3/26 and composer-lyricist Sara Bareilles played her final performance in the same role on 6/11.
+Tony Winner Jessie Mueller played her final performance in the role of Jenna on 3/26.
 Beginning 6/13, the role was assumed by Broadway favorite Betsy Wolfe.
 Wolfe will play her final performance on 1/9/18.
 Composer and singer-songwriter Sara Bareilles returns to the role for performances 1/16/18 - 2/25/18.